PhilipKolarov/math-concepts-for-developers-regular-exam/README.md

 Subject: Demographics of Bulgaria
 Research Question: Can one make a more precise calculation of Bulgaria's replacement fertiltiy level?
-Pending: Jupyter Notebook, Power BI Visualizations, Adeqaute Bibliography/Citations
+Pending: Jupyter Notebook, Adeqaute Bibliography/Citations